Aug 29, 2024

 Roberto, what impact do you hope it will have on the children who read it?

 I hope the kids who read this story learn not to settle for what others think they should do with their lives or who they should be.
 I believe there are artists in every community, but unfortunately, there are stigmas around what people who look like me or grew up in my neighborhood can achieve.
 I was only ever expected to work in service and never imagined a life outside of those assumptions until I had the opportunity to pursue art as an adult.
-In this story, the main character explores his city and shares his immediate reactions to the possibilities he sees – I hope that narrative encourages kids to acknowledge their own curiosities and learn that they can be anything they want to.
+In this story, the main character explores his city and shares his immediate reactions to the possibilities he sees – I hope that narrative encourages kids to acknowledge their own curiosities and learn that they can be anything they want to be.

 Roberto, what was the importance of reading when you were a child?